 Wednesday April 13th, 2011

 starting at 6:00 pm, and ending at 9:00 pm

 Come out for an evening of local food, music, theater and documentary film!
 Dinner provided by Food Not Bombs and Come Cook with Us.
 Enjoy a community meal to the sounds of Newmarket based traditional folk musician Roseanne Speckert, and Toronto based folk/indie artist Abigail Lapell.
 Local legend Gillian Turnham presents her all new theatrical performance exploring the themes of frontier, seeds, development and fertile spaces.
 The evening will conclude with a presentation of the much anticipated Nourish Peterborough, a documentary film that follows ten unique community groups from Peterborough who are advocating for food security and sovereignty.
 These are programs that have a substantial influence on many people’s lives, though many of them go overlooked and/or underfunded.
 Nourish Peterborough provides a platform for these organizations, giving members, participants, volunteers and staff, a louder voice in our community.
-This is community member Emily Blondin-Doan’s first film.

 this is a FREE non-profit event, donations accepted